List of Illinois townships: Other forms

-Cook County is organized into townships except for the city of Chicago: in 1902, voters in Chicago chose to abolish the eight townships in the city.
+Cook County is organized into townships except for the cities of Chicago and Evanston, Illinois: voters in Chicago chose to abolish the eight townships in the city in 1902, and the single township in Evanston in 2014.

 There are 17 counties with no township government: Alexander, Calhoun, Edwards, Hardin, Johnson, Massac, Menard, Monroe, Morgan, Perry, Pope, Pulaski, Randolph, Scott, Union, Wabash, and Williamson.
 Each of those counties is instead divided into precincts.
-Unlike townships, precincts have no functions in of themselves and all their administrative functions are performed by the county.
+Unlike townships, precincts have no functions in and of themselves and all their administrative functions are performed by the county.